harrywang/iching-book/docs/index.md

 This describes a sage of the highest order, from whom emanate all influences that provide nourishment for others.
 Such a position brings with it heavy responsibility.
 If he remains conscious of this fact, he has good fortune and may confidently undertake even great and difficult labors, such as crossing the great water.
 These undertakings bring general happiness for him and for all others.

-index

-28. Ta Kuo / Preponderance of the Great
+## 28. Ta Kuo / Preponderance of the Great

 above TUI THE JOYOUS, LAKE
 below SUN THE GENTLE, WIND, WOOD